The task you keep avoiding is probably the one that matters most

 | E | Eliminate.
 This adds no value.
 Remove it from the list entirely. | Attending a meeting with no agenda or decision needed |

 If you have multiple A tasks, rank them A-1, A-2, A-3.
 Your A-1 task is what you tackle first tomorrow morning.
-It’s the single task that will produce the greatest positive impact or whose avoidance will create the greatest negative consequence.
+It is the single task that will produce the greatest positive impact or whose avoidance will create the greatest negative consequence.

-The Frog Filter, a prioritization tool developed at goalsandprogress.com, simplifies this even further.
-Ask two questions about each task: (1) What happens if I don’t do this today?
+The Frog Filter, a prioritization tool developed at Goals and Progress, simplifies this even further.
+Ask two questions about each task: (1) What happens if I do not do this today?
 (2) Which task, if completed, would make the rest of my day feel easier?
 The Frog Filter identifies the highest-impact task in under three minutes by scoring tasks on consequence severity and downstream relief.
-This takes less than three minutes and produces the same result as the full ABCDE sort for most daily planning scenarios.
+The priority-mapping worksheets in the Life Goals Workbook walk through the same two-question logic if you want a printable version to keep on your desk.

 Eat the frog versus the most important task (MIT) method: these two approaches are closely related but not the same.
 The MIT method asks which task matters most today.
 Eat the frog adds a second filter: which of your important tasks do you most want to avoid?
 That avoidance signal is what makes something a frog.
 A task can be your MIT without being your frog (if you look forward to it), and a task can feel like a frog without being your MIT (if it is high-effort but low-stakes).
 The ABCDE method forces you to combine both dimensions, which is what separates it from a simple importance ranking.